dbinoj/moodle-logstore_graylog/README.md

 Graylog can be downloaded for free from [graylog2.org](https://www.graylog.org/).
 Transport protocols TCP and UDP are supported.

+Log timestamp in Graylog is directly taken from moodle log entry's timecreated.
+Useful when importing logs from moodle to graylog in a live moodle installation.

 The array in `other` column in standard logstore is sent as a JSON string as of now.
 Users can use the "JSON Extractor" feature of Graylog in the `other` field to store them as separate fields in Graylog.

 Please use [Github Issues](https://github.com/dbinoj/moodle-logstore_graylog/issues) for bug reports, feature requests and send code contributions as [Github Pull Requests](https://github.com/dbinoj/moodle-logstore_graylog/pulls).